yosrym93/kwikker-backend/docs/source/authentication_and_registration.rst

 Routes
 -------------------------------------
-The routes modules contains the API endpoints of the timelines and trends.
+The routes modules contains the API endpoints of the user authentication and registration.

 .. automodule:: authentication_and_registration.routes